Sending metadata to the Z/IPStream R/2 integrated Triton encoder

 Transforming field values of existing data

-A “translator” block also allows you to change field values according to rules you specify.
+A “translator” block also allows you to change field values according to the rules you specify.

 - Create a “translator” block, as described above.